-Democrats press Trump, GOP to tighten gun controls after Odessa mass shooting
+Democrats press Trump, GOP to tighten gun controls after newest Texas mass shooting

-Democrats on Sunday pleaded with President Donald Trump and congressional Republicans to tighten gun restrictions in the wake of a mass shooting in West Texas that brought to more than 50 the number of people killed in such incidents in August alone.
+WASHINGTON – Democrats on Sunday pleaded with President Donald Trump and congressional Republicans to tighten gun restrictions in the wake of a mass shooting in Texas that pushed the number of people killed in such incidents to more than 50 in August alone.

-Trump dismissed tougher background checks – “they would not have stopped any of it” – and suggested that Saturday’s shooting that left seven dead and 19 wounded had done little to change his calculus on gun control.
+Trump dismissed tougher background checks – “they would not have stopped any of it” – and suggested that Saturday’s shooting, which left seven dead and 19 wounded, had done little to change his calculus on gun control as talks continue between administration officials and some in Congress.

-“We’re looking at the same things. … It really hasn’t changed anything,” Trump told reporters as he returned from Camp David.
+“This really hasn’t changed anything,” Trump told reporters outside the White House as he returned from Camp David.

+“We’re doing a package, and we’ll see what it all – how it comes about. . . .
+A lot of people are talking about it, and that’s irrespective of what happened yesterday in Texas.”

-Mass shootings this month in El Paso, Texas; Dayton, Ohio, and Odessa have prompted fresh calls from congressional Democrats and the 2020 presidential candidates for stricter regulations on firearms to stem the violence.
-But in a reflection of the political reality, Trump has been reluctant to endorse any sweeping steps, such as stronger background checks, as privately the National Rifle Association has warned him that it would not be popular with his supporters.
+Mass shootings last month in El Paso, Texas; Dayton, Ohio; and Odessa, Texas, have prompted fresh calls from congressional Democrats and the 2020 presidential candidates for stricter regulations on firearms to stem the violence.
+But in a reflection of the political reality, Trump has been reluctant to endorse any sweeping steps, such as stronger background checks, as privately the National Rifle Association has warned him privately that it would not be popular with his supporters.

 Congressional Republicans, especially those on the ballot next year, also have expressed reservations about new legislation.

 In Texas, new guns laws took effect Sunday, hours after the shooting, that loosened restrictions on guns in schools, foster homes and places of worship.
-The Republican-led state legislature passed the measures earlier this year and Republican Gov. Gregg Abbott signed the NRA-backed legislation into law on June 17.
+The Republican-led state legislature passed the measures earlier this year and Republican Gov. Gregg Abbott signed the NRA-backed legislation into law in June.

+At a news conference Sunday, Abbott delivered a forceful appeal for change – although he made no mention of his role in greenlighting the newly loosened gun laws less than three months ago.

+“I am heartbroken by the crying of the people of the state of Texas,” he said.
+“I’m tired of the dying of the people of the state of Texas. . . .
+The status quo in Texas is unacceptable, and action is needed.”

 Julián Castro, a Democratic candidate for president, blasted Republicans for inaction and “happy talk” on the issue.